« Back to course list

 By the end of the course you will feel confident in:

-• Understanding the purpose of Field Development Planning
+• Understanding the purpose of field development planning

 • Critically analysing the principal technical and commercial features of oil and gas properties